 Setting often gets overlooked as a less important literary element than character, plot, or conflict, but in reality a setting can drive all of these things.
 So much of who we are is shaped by the place we grew up, the places we spend our time, the time period we grew up in, and major events of the time that impacted our cultural awareness.
 Your characters are no different.
 Someone who has spent their life on a sprawling country estate bordering a dark and spooky wood will naturally grow into someone very different than someone living in the narrow back alleys of a noisy, gritty city—just as someone living in the Great Depression of the 1930s will grow to develop different habits and perspectives than someone living in the technological advancements of the late 1990s.

 When you’ve discovered where and when you want your story to take place, ask yourself how that place has shaped your characters and what unique challenges it presents that they’ll need to overcome.
-We’ll look more at the different types of settings you’ll use in your story here.
+You can also read more about the different types of settings you might use in your story.

 The way you’re telling your story to the reader is as essential as the story that’s being told.
 Narrative is the perspective from which the events of the story are unfolding and the way that you, as the author, have chosen to communicate them.